top of page

 BIOGRAPHY

-She has danced with Molly Lieber, Joanna Kotze, Betsy Miller, Gladys Bailin, and Natalie Desch, among others.
+She has danced with Paige Phillips, Molly Lieber, Joanna Kotze, Betsy Miller, Gladys Bailin, and Natalie Desch, among others.
 In NYC, she was a member of Naomi Goldberg Haas' Dances for a Variable Population, with whom she led community-based, multi-generational dance and wellness classes.
-She currently works with Philadelphia-based artist Paige Phillips and collaborates with composer Aaron Michael Butler

-She is a board member of the American College Dance Association and Lieber and Smith, Inc. Javian holds an MFA in Dance from The Ohio State University where she was awarded a University Fellowship and a BA in Dance and English from Connecticut College.
+She is a board member of the American College Dance Association and Lieber and Smith, Inc. Javian holds an MFA in Dance from The Ohio State University where she was awarded a University Fellowship and a BA in Dance and English with concentration in poetry from Connecticut College.

 ARTIST STATEMENT